MadIceTea/website-personal/README.md

 Open-source contributions, as with most things, are welcomed!
 Please make your own branch and submit requests when you have finished work to add to the site.
 (Partial work is accepted, so long as it won't break things.
 Full integrations or features are much appreciated!)

 As the Hugo site builder and the 'coder' theme used are also openly licensed, please feel free to clone this git repository for your own use as well!

-(I think the PDF resume folder is actually quite a good idea, for example.)

-Thanks and happy coding!

 Post-script.
 The author recognizes that recent changes make all headless CMS integartions (including Forestry, NetlifyCMS, DatoCMS or Contentful) compatible with this theme in a Netlify site.